7 min read

 SALP Chapter 14

-"Then rest well, Lanthe sis.
-You should bathe right away so you don't catch a cold."
+"Rest well, Lanthe sis.
+Take a bath right away so you don't catch cold."

-As they entered the castle, Nina hugged the cookies she'd received as gifts at the square and grinned.
-With an excited expression saying her father liked those cookies, her face was already racing home.
+When they entered the castle, Nina hugged the cookies she'd received as gifts at the square and laughed.
+Her excited expression, saying these were her father's favorite cookies, already looked like it was running home.

-"Thank you for taking me to a fun place today.
+"Thanks for taking me somewhere fun today.
 See you tomorrow, Nina."

-Lanthe was also hugging a fruit that looked like a yellow, plump tree root.
-It was a refreshing and sweet fruit.
-Though she'd eaten her fill at the square, the fragrant sweetness wafting up made her mouth water.
+Lanthe was also hugging a fruit that looked like a plump yellow tree root.
+It had been refreshingly sweet.
+Even though she'd eaten her fill at the square, the fragrant sweetness wafting up made her mouth water.

-At a time when the sun would normally be setting, it was already dim because of the overcast weather.
-The pouring rain had subsided at some point to a fine drizzle scattering like white dust.
+Normally the sun would be sinking low, but the overcast day was already dim.
+The pouring rain had eased at some point into a fine drizzle scattering like pale dust.

-The people who'd gathered at the square seemed free.
-They exchanged opinions about the rulers of the Allied Kingdoms without restraint.
-Even with the daughter of a king belonging to the Allied Kingdoms present.
+The people who'd gathered at the square had seemed free.
+They'd shared opinions freely about the Allied Kingdoms' rulers.
+Even with the daughter of a king who belonged to the Allied Kingdoms present.

-Before she could linger long in sentiment, a child's sharp scream came from the castle gate direction.
+Before she could linger long in thought, a child's sharp scream came from the direction of the gate.

 "Let this go!
 Waaah!"

-A young boy was being dragged by soldiers.
-A child who looked around ten years old was held by soldiers like a hunted beast, with iron chains wrapped around his wrists.
-She wondered if he was from the foreign ethnic group they were having conflicts with, but the child had similar hair, eyes, and skin color to other Hermea people.
+A young boy was being dragged in by soldiers.
+A child who looked around ten years old was caught by soldiers with an iron chain wrapped around his wrist, like a hunted beast.
+She wondered if he was from a foreign tribe they were in conflict with, but the child had similar hair, eyes, and skin color to other Hermeans.

-The man leading the soldiers gave the order and left the formation.
+The man at the head of the soldiers gave the order and left the formation.

-With his long black hair, black eyes, and pale skin that seemed to perfectly recreate the "demon of the outside world" she'd heard about from villagers, he caught the eye.
+He had long black hair, black eyes, and pale skin that seemed to recreate exactly the "demons of the outside world" she'd heard about from villagers, drawing the eye.

 He crossed in front of her with quick steps.